reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing an HTTP `TRACE` Request to Perform Diagnosis

 The HTTP `TRACE` method performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
-However, it is advised not to use this method as it can open the gates to the intruders.
+However, it is advised not to use this method as it can open the gates to intruders.

 {{% danger title="The Vulnerability of TRACE" %}}
 As warned by OWASP in the documentation on [Test HTTP Methods](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods) the `TRACE` method, or `TRACK` in Microsoft's systems, makes the server repeat what it receives in a request.
 This caused a problem known as `Cross-Site Tracing (XST)` in 2003, allowing access to cookies marked with the `HttpOnly` flag.
 Browsers and plugins have blocked `TRACE` for years, so this problem is no longer a risk.
 However, if a server still allows `TRACE`, it might indicate security weaknesses.